Just consider: You probably only receive communication from your supervisor when

 Why it’s important to ask: Every time you ask your boss after an important meeting, “How’d that go?,” invariably he’ll tell you did a great job.
 “The best way to get real and meaningful input is to plant the seed in advance and ask your boss for feedback before you need it,” says Glickman.

 I really want to nail the ________ assignment.
 Do you have any templates I could reference, or is there anyone on the team I should speak to who’s done a good job on one recently?

-Why it’s important to ask: Most likely your boss has a vision of how she’d like a project completed, and if you don’t have a clear sense of her expectations, she’s bound to be disappointed.
+Why it’s important to ask: It’s essential to have an understanding of your employer’s expectations if you intend to satisfy them and meet the project objectives.
+Otherwise, they are sure to be dissatisfied with the outcome.
 “You don’t need to reinvent the wheel when you get a new assignment,” advises Glickman.
 “Be resourceful and ask to see examples of a job well done.
 By asking for guidance upfront, you’re saving yourself—and your boss—from disappointment and lots of wasted time.”